isomerpages/moe-ferngreenpri/_our-curriculum/Co Curricular Activities (CCA).md

 4. To provide a broad exposure to various types of CCA opportunities for future specialisation.

 5. To capitalise on teachable moments to help students make connections of values, skills and competencies learnt and their CCA experiences.

+##### **CCAs of Fern Green Primary School**

+To achieve our desired outcome of providing a broad exposure to various types of CCA opportunities, our school is offering the following CCAs: